 It enjoyed a literal one yesterday.
 When I arrived at 3 p.m., a blade of sunlight slashed dramatically through the front glass wall.
 Spaced-out tables and natural wood tones set a cool minimalist scene cozied up by modern upholstery and warm indie rock (part of a playlist laced with Beatles songs that drove home just how much indie music owes The Beatles).
 Coaster shelves of stacked raw cinder blocks, a sugar rack made from a well-used skateboard and a menu written in black Sharpie on blue painter’s tape stuck to a scroll of brown paper were as unpretentious as the unassuming baristas.

 As it happens, their coffee was so good they could have gotten away with snobbery.
-The Espresso ($3/double) dove my brain off a delicious cliff, plunging from a quick burst of fruity sweetness into a shockingly deep pool of dark chocolate and ancient wood.
-Superbly balanced acidity leant a lot of structure with virtually no pucker, while a clean finish sustained all the big notes.
-The body was light but coating, and the caffeine came on easier than I expected, even on an empty stomach.
+The Espresso ($3/double) dove my brain off a delicious cliff, plunging from a quick burst of fruity sweetness into a deep pool of dark chocolate and ancient wood.
+Superbly balanced acidity leant a lot of structure and little pucker, while a clean finish sustained all the big notes.
+The body was light but coating, and the caffeine came on gently, even on an empty stomach.

 Oh well.
 I found it irresistible—another testament to Jitter Bus’s impressive balancing act, which is clearly no act.